mesosphere-backup/dcos-vagrant/README.md

 1. Install & Configure Vagrant & VirtualBox

-    This repo assumes vagrant and virtualbox are installed and configured to work together.
+    This repo assumes Vagrant and VirtualBox are installed and configured to work together.

     See [Appendix: Architecture](#appendix-architecture) for details about the DCOS-Vagrant cluster architecture.